flathub/net.jami.Jami/README.md

 Jami is a free/libre, end-to-end encrypted, and private communication platform.

-Jami – which used to be known as Ring – is an open-source alternative (to Teams, Zoom, Skype) that prioritizes the privacy of its users.
+Jami – which used to be known as Ring – is also an open-source alternative (to Teams, Zoom, Skype) that prioritizes the privacy of its users.

 Jami has a professional-looking design and is available for a wide range of platforms.
 Unlike the alternatives, calls using Jami are directly between users as it does not use servers to handle calls.